 However, searching the SOS website for specific rules and phrases can be challenging.
 Why?
 The Rules of Practice section on the SOS website is not displayed as a single searchable document.
-If you enter "drugs and alcohol" in the search box on the SOS Home Page, you are likely to be shown many references to Drugs and Alcohol that have nothing to do with the LPC Rules of Practice.
+If you enter "drugs and alcohol" in the search box on the SOS Home Page, you are likely to be shown many references to Drugs and Alcohol that do not pertain to the LPC Rules of Practice.

-Therefore, for your future use in searching the online SOS website for the MOST CURRENT VERSION of a specific Rule of Practice, we have pulled together the Subchapter B Rules of Practice for LPCs, consolidated into pages 6 through 30 of this Study Guide, which is readily searchable - and on page 6 we have retained the ACTIVE LINKS that you can use at any time in the future, which will take you directly to the Rule you are researching on the SOS website.
-These links will always take you to the MOST CURRENT VERSION of the Rule for which you are searching, when you are connected to the Internet.
+Therefore, for your future use in searching the online Secretary of State's website for the MOST CURRENT VERSION of a specific Rule of Practice, take a look at page 8 of this Study Guide: On page 8, you will see the titles and the ACTIVE LINKS to 'Rules of Practice for LPCs' as they appear on the SOS website.
+Clicking these links will take you directly to the MOST CURRENT VERSION of the Rule you are researching, if you are connected to the Internet.
+To use these links, you must be connected to the Internet.

-Here's an example: On page 6 of this document, you will see that the Rules of Practice for LPCs are arranged in thirteen sections under Subchapter B - for example, §681.45 - Confidentiality and Required Reporting, and §681.44 - Drug and Alcohol Use, and §681.42 - Sexual Misconduct.
-And let's say that you want to see how sexual activity is defined in the LPC Rules of Practice.
-How to do this?
+Here's an example: On page 8 of this document, you will see that the Rules of Practice for LPCs are arranged in thirteen sections under Subchapter B - for example, §681.45 - Confidentiality and Required Reporting, and §681.44 - Drug and Alcohol Use, and §681.42 - Sexual Misconduct.
+And let's say that you want to see how sexual activity is defined in the LPC Rules of Practice on the SOS website.
+How to do this, to be sure that you are viewing the most CURRENT version of the rule?
+And why is it a good idea to check the SOS website, in addition to the LPC Rule Book?
+We have presented an example below: